-Can you use it inside a sleeping bag?
+Can you use the pad inside a sleeping bag?

 Yes, many of our customers love this option because they stay perfectly oriented on the pad all night long.

-Do you have to use it inside your sleeping bag?
+Do you have to use the pad inside your sleeping bag?

 No, many prefer it underneath.